noInfoPath/noInfoPath-data/docs/noinfopath-data.md

 transaction that share a one to one relationship.
 When the child data/table as defined in the noTransaction configuration and it's an update is performed.

+@property createOnly

+Use this property to `create` new related records in a transaction member table when a matching item does not exist.
+So, this also means that no `update` operations are performed on the designated member table.

 ## noIndexedDB